Nemerle: Braceless syntax

 In order to activate this syntax, the user must add #pragma indent to the top of the file or use the compiler option -i.

 IDE

 Nemerle can be integrated into the integrated development environment (IDE) Visual Studio 2008.
-It also has a fully free IDE based on Visual Studio 2008 Shell (like Visual Studio Express Editions) and SharpDevelop (link to plugin source code).
+It also has a fully free IDE based on Visual Studio 2008 Shell (like Microsoft Visual Studio Express) and SharpDevelop (link to plugin source code).

 Nemerle can be also integrated into Visual Studio (up until 2017) using add-ins and extensions.

 Examples

 Hello, World!

 The traditional Hello World! can be implemented in a more C#-like fashion: